Editor’s note: This post was originally published on 17 January 2017.

 Setting up an inclusive classroom: changing practices

 While I like to think I have a pretty inclusive classroom environment, there’s always room to improve.
-At the conclusion of a professional development FoLTO course, we were encouraged to reflect upon our own teaching practices and how we might transform them.
+At the conclusion of a Navitas professional development course, we were encouraged to reflect upon our own teaching practices and how we might transform them.

 Most of these changes that I plan to make to my own practice revolve around active, hands-on involvement in learning.
 Tempting as it is to keep full control and read from the PowerPoint slides, here we go!

 - Get to know your students’ capabilities and provide appropriate scaffolding.
 Keeping Vygotsky’s Zone of Proximal Development (ZPD) theory front-of-mind helps develop a mindset of making sure students are included through appropriately tailored learning, not left unsupported.

 - Plan to spend the extra time and effort on relationships.
 It takes time to establish rapport, build relationships with students and foster relationships amongst students.
 This creates an environment where students feel safe enough to share and understand that what they have to say matters.

 - Emphasise equal participation and the equal worth and value of each person within the classroom (Churchill et al, 2013).
 As Martin Luther King said, “Equality means dignity”.

 - Adopt an interactive approach.
 We should be working closely with our students, listening, encouraging ideas, and providing adequate scaffolding when necessary.